 Dandelion is usually consumed as a supplement and it can also be consumed as a tea.

-Herb Pharm Dandelion tincture has been the best dandelion supplement that I’ve used out of the several that I have tried.
+Eclectic Herb Dandelion Root has been the best dandelion supplement that I’ve used out of the several that I have tried.

 It has been a key part of my detoxification and hormone balancing protocol.

-Dosing is always particular to the individual, but the standard dose for this product is 1 full dropper in a little bit of water or liquid, 2 to 4 times per day on an empty stomach/between meals.
+Dosing is always particular to the individual, but the standard dose for this product is 1 capsule 1 to 3 times per day on an empty stomach/between meals.

 Click here to check it out.